-Members of our Board of Directors and our reporting officers report their transactions in AerCap equity interests to the SEC on a voluntary basis and to the Dutch Securities Regulator, AFM ("Autoriteit Financiele Markten").
+Members of our Board of Directors and our reporting officers report their transactions in AerCap equity interests to the SEC on a voluntary basis.

 Registrar and transfer agent

 A register of holders of the ordinary shares will be maintained by Broadridge in the United States who also serves as our transfer agent.
 The telephone number of Broadridge is 1-800-733-1121.